chrisgrieser/nvim-tinygit/README.md

 		closedPR = "🟥",
 	},

-	-- confirmation sounds on finished async operations like push confirmationSoundsOnMacOs = true,
+	-- Confirmation sound on finished async operations like push.
+	-- Currently macOS only.
+	confirmationSound = true,
 }
 ```